BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Umbrella** `ACTIVE`

-If Lobelia wins a Combat, she may not make Strikes.
+This is a [hand weapon][Hand Weapon].
+If Lobelia wins a Combat she may not make Strikes (she will likely just give her opponent a good, but ultimately painless, battering with her umbrella!).

 - **Furious Tirade** `ACTIVE`

-Enemy Warrior models from may not benefit from a Hero model's [Stand Fast] whilst within 6" of Lobelia.
+Enemy Warrior models cannot benefit from a Hero model's [Stand Fast] whilst within 6" of Lobelia.

 - **A Stern Scolding** `ACTIVE`

-Once per turn during her Activation, Lobelia can spend a Will point, and choose an enemy model within 6" and Line of Sight.
-Roll a D6, and on a 2+, that model cannot Activate this turn.
-Also, their Attack is reduced to 1 in any Combat.
-Does not affect Monster, Chariot or War Beast models.
+Once per turn, at any point during her Activation, Lobelia can spend a Will Point to use this special rule.
+If she does, choose an enemy model within 6" and Line of Sight and roll a D6.
+On a 2+, the chosen model cannot Activate this turn and if the model takes part in a Combat during the Fight Phase, they treat their Attacks characteristic as 1 instead of its usual value.
+This special rule has no effect on Monster, Chariot or War Beast models.

 </div>